Prodaturu/Obsidian/Types of Proof 0.4.md

 - Common form of argument for proving a theorem
 - Assume that the theorem is false
 	- show that this assumption leads to an obviously false consequence
+	- called a contradiction
+- Used frequently in everyday life